 Teaching

-To this end, my teaching emphasizes vigorous dialogue as a means of advancing student learning: dialogue with each other, dialogue with me, and dialogue with the wider worlds in which my students are implicated, locally and globally, personally and professionally.
-That includes challenging students to be mindful about their intentions as they try to define themselves as thinkers, as active participants in their communities, and as agents of social change in their own right facing important choices in their lives and careers.
-I conceive of education as a process of personal and intellectual transformation whose rewards far exceed the acquisition of new knowledge or new skills.
-As an educator, I am committed to helping my students navigate the difficult work inherent to this process and steering them toward the vital experiences of insight, wonder, and empowerment I believe it makes uniquely possible.
+To this end, my pedagogy emphasizes vigorous dialogue as a means of advancing student learning: dialogue with me, dialogue with each other, and dialogue with the wider worlds in which my students are implicated, locally and globally, personally and professionally.
+That includes challenging students to be mindful about their intentions as they try to define themselves as thinkers, as engaged members of their communities, and as young people facing important choices in their lives and careers.

 Conservation & Environmental Policy